zmess24/SHADOW/README.md

 #### Choosing a Date Range

 Upon initiation, SHADOW will you ask you to enter the date range you wish to download and record activities in SF from.
-You have two options:
+You have three options:

 1. Default to downloading the current week